Tips on buying in Portugal - Algarve

 Step 11) Installation of water, gas, electricity, Telephone and others – Applications for installation of the mentioned services where appropriate, are made to the authorities concerned, after the deeds have been affected.

-What costs & taxes are involved to purchase a property in the Algarve Portugal!
+What costs & taxes are needed to buy a property in Portugal!

 If you intend to purchase in Portugal these are the typical costs & taxes involved in a property purchase. (it is useful to know the name of the important taxes)